adan-ixxus/testForExplorer/README.md

 testForExplorer
 ===============

-Repository used for the github explorer integration tests and alfresco persistence tests.
+Repository used for the github-explorer integration tests and alfresco persistence tests.